Gods Bible School and College

 Is It Hard to Get Into Gods Bible School and College?
 Acceptance Rate & Requirements

-Based in Cincinnati, Ohio, Gods Bible School and College keeps admissions accessible, extending offers to roughly 75% of those who apply.
-The school reports a graduation rate of roughly 45%.
+Based in Cincinnati, Ohio, Gods Bible School and College admits most of the students who apply; the acceptance rate is roughly 75%.
+The graduation rate is roughly 45%.

 Can I Afford It?